walterxie/gg1L/README.md

 ##Use my time to save your time

-This package wraps ggplot2’s code into one-line functions, which are easy to use.
+This package wraps ggplot2’s code into one-line functions making plot easy.
-It also includes some tips and smart code collected from Internet to improve plotting, and few visualisation methods derived from my previous or current works.
+It also includes some tips and smart code collected from the Internet to improve plotting, and few visualisation methods derived from my previous and current works.

 To see all exported functions:
 ```R